knative/docs/tutorials/katacoda/1-serving-intro/step3.md

 ```

 ### Scale up your Knative Service
-Go back to the `Terminal` tab, and rerun the Knative Service in your terminal and you will see a new pod running again.
+Rerun the Knative Service in your terminal and you will see a new pod running again.
 `curl -H "Host: hello.default.example.com" $externalIP`{{execute T1}}

 Go back to the `Terminal 2` tab, and you can watch the pods and see how they scale up again